 - Blistering diseases, such as, epidermolysis bullosa, porphyria, or pemphigus

 A blister will often heal without treatment.
 You may need treatment for a condition that is causing the blisters.

 - Be gentle with the injured area.
 To prevent further injury, use a bandage made for blisters.
 Also, put a cushion around the blister to protect it.
 The blister should begin to shrink in about 7 days.

 - Do not pop or lance the blister.
 Opening the blister increases the chance of infection and delays healing.

 - Do not scratch any blisters.
 If it is infectious, scratching may spread the infection.
 It also puts others at risk for getting the infection.
-Try over-the-counter medication that is applied to the skin to relieve any itching or discomfort.
+Try over the counter medicine that is applied to the skin to relieve any itching or discomfort.
 If you still have problems with the blisters, call your doctor.